On Choosing the Poems

 Leap, plashless as they

-As we noted in the earlier post, the form achieves a comic effect and provides concrete details of the natural world the poet observes closely, as an allegory for the human world, according to some commentators.
+As we noted in the earlier post, some commentators argue that the form achieves a comic effect and provides concrete details of the natural world the poet observes closely, which they read as an allegory for the human world.
 The short lines, elaborated by the longer 3rd line, combine directness with a fable-like quality.
 But what does this fable tell us?
 If we focus on the bird, the message is unsettling.
 The speaker wants to enter the bird’s world, even identify with him: drinking from “a dew” in “a convenient grass” suggest the scaled down perspective of a bird.
 But the human appearance in the bird's world is frightening, as the speaker describes in stanza 3.

 exemplifies a typical pattern of development in a good number of Dickinson’s utterances, as they linger on concrete, often trivial but entirely comprehensible phenomena, and then alter their focus in a tensile shift of the received lines into a shape that utterly perplexes them.